Blog > Countries > Bali > 3 Books that Changed The World for Travelers

 On The Road by Jack Keroac

 If you’re a traveler, and especially if you’re an American, On The Road is a must-read.
-Kerouac was a part of the Beatnik movement and On The Road, his Magna Opus is his account a series of epic trips he took across America in the 1940’s via boxcar, bus and hitchhiking.
+Kerouac was a part of the Beatnik movement and On The Road, his Magna Opus, is his account of a series of epic trips he took across America in the 1940’s via boxcar, bus and hitchhiking.

 The story is all about growth through experience, connecting with people, sex, drugs and the great unknown and basically spurred the backpacking movement in my opinion.
 Read this book if you haven’t yet, you will be very inspired, hell you might even tie up a hanker chief to the end of a broomstick and head out before you even close the back cover!